TomPace101/nanopore_diffusion/notes.md

 _TODO_ is there a way to put multiple data series in the same pickle file?
 Could set up a class that subclasses list to do this.
+If so, it should have a 'relabel' method that takes a dictionary {old label: new label}
+So you don't have to re-run the analysis just to change the series labels.

 _TODO_ change `from fenics import *` to `import fenics` and catch all the consequences